Program Members

 Summary

-Dr. Edwards' research interests include cervical and ovarian malignancies.
-He serves as principle investigator of the Gynecologic Oncology Group for the University of Pittsburgh and for a number of pharmaceutical-sponsored studies.
+Dr. Edwards' research interests include the treatementHPV-related and ovarian malignancies with immunotherapeutic approaches.
+He serves as principal investigator for a number of pharmaceutical-sponsored studies.
 He also serves on the Cancer Vaccine Committee, which experiments with novel therapeutic approaches to gynecologic malignancies and produces translational research.

 Three specific targets of Dr. Edwards' research include: 1) vaccine therapies for cervical and ovarian cancer; 2) combining biologic and immunologic therapies with traditional therapies in the treatment of women's cancer; and 3) intraperitoneal therapy.